Deasun/snAPP/README.md

 #### FeatureTickets
 * members request a feature by completing a Feature Request Form in which they describe and classify their request.
 * each Feature has its own profile page where members can access full details about the feature, add comments to suggest refining/amending the request. snAPP admin engage in the discussion to refine the request.
 Once this process is complete, snAPP admin team develop a Feature Report and costing of how much money will be required to create the entire feature.
 This costing is the feature's target
 * members contribute to the feature by purchasing FeatureTickets (£10 x 1).
 The snAPP admin team will begin work once the feature starts to get contributions.
-A progress bar is displayed to show how many more FeatureTickets are required to complete the feature
+A progress bar is displayed to show how many more FeatureTickets are required to complete the feature (and the number of tickets required to be purchased is also rendered in the description)
 * the Developing snAPP page uses data-visualisation charts to show the activity of the snAPP team in responding to members' requests.
 The most recently added feature, one feature in development, and one without any contributions - as well as a table of features list by date - are displayed for the purposes of transparency and promoting certain features.

 #### Cart